The Way of the World

 Unreliable Recollections from Jimmy McKenna (subject to amendment should better facts come to light)

 As grown-up responsibilities began to assert themselves I sought to take maximum advantage of any availability of Gavin and Jason (in a polite way).
+All studio recordings made by Ian Holdforth between 2003 and 2006, then completed by Chas Groovy later.

-Doing My Head In an acquaintance was forever discovering ways for self-improvement.
+Doing My Head In – an acquaintance was forever discovering ways for self-improvement.

-Who Goes There sooner or later my enormous talent will be discovered he says
+Who Goes There – sooner or later my enormous talent will be discovered he says

-Imaginary Friends if only x x x
+Imaginary Friends – if only x

-Have a Good Life none of us know what awaits us around the corner, so let us lead our best lives.
+Have a Good Life – none of us know what awaits us around the corner, so let us lead our best lives.

-Be a Man Man yeah oh yeah oh yeah etc
+Be a Man Man – yeah oh yeah oh yeah etc

-A Proper Seeing To sometimes lyrics can get a bit silly!
+A Proper Seeing To – sometimes lyrics can get a bit silly!

 The Crying Game – a live performance of the Geoff Stevens song which had been a 1964 hit for Dave Berry, with Bryn Collinson’s sax to the fore.